Distributed nonparametric regression imputation for missing response problems with large-scale data: Sieve-Based Multi--round Method

-on the $l$-th machine and transmit the resulting $K$-dimensional vector to the first machine.
-Then $\hat{\omega}$ can be gotten by summing these quantities up and dividing the summation by $N$.
-However, to calculate $\hat{\Sigma}$, we need to transmit $K\times K$ matrices, which has high communication cost if $K$ is large.
-Motivated by the communication efficient algorithms in the parametric model literature \citep{shamir2014communication,jordan2019communication,fan2019communication}, we propose a multi-round algorithm with low communication cost to approximate $\hat{\beta}$.
+on the $l$-th machine and transmit the resulting $K$-dimensional vector to the first machine, where $n = N/L$ is the number of observations in each machine.
+Then $\hat{\Gamma}$ can be gotten by summing up these vectors and dividing the summations by $N$.
+However, to calculate $\hat{\Sigma}$, we need to transmit $K\times K$ matrices and the transmission of $K\times K$ matrices has a high communication cost if $K$ is large.
+Most of the time, $K$ is taken to be of the polynomial order of $N$ to ensure the approximation accuracy of the basis functions.
+Thus $K$ is usually large when $N$ is large.
+Motivated by the communication efficient algorithms in the parametric model literature \citep{shamir2014communication,jordan2019communication,fan2021communication}, we propose a multi-round algorithm with a low communication cost to approximate $\hat{\beta}$.
 For arbitrary $\beta^{\dag}$, we have by some simple algebra

 Thus

 where